AJosueBN/day-scheduler-challenge/README.md

 # week-five-day-scheduler-challenge Creating a simple calendar application that allows a user to save events for each hour of the day
-# The whole browser will feature updated HTML and CSS and will be powered by jQuery
+# The whole browser will feature updated HTML and will be powered by jQuery in JavaScript

 # Things I have added or implemented to the task of modifying the day schedule calendar :